Nepalitelecom is a website that provides the latest telecom news, information, and offers in Nepal.

 Talking about the Realme 5 Pro, it is priced at INR 13,999 for 4/64GB, INR 14,999 for 6/64GB, and INR 16,999 for 8/128GB variants in India.
 The price for Realme 5 Pro in Nepal is Rs.
 26,990 for 4/128GB variant whereas the 8/128GB variant costs Rs.
 29,790.

-The news about the launch of 64MP camera sensation – Realme XT in Nepal is also out and starting to heat the market.
+Recently, Realme launched Realme X2 in Nepal which is undoubtedly the best mid-range phone available in Nepal right now.
 The launch of new Realme devices after a long gap is definitely an exciting one.
 What do you like most about the Realme phones, have you been waiting for these devices?
 Please let us know in the comment section.